4 Ways to Build a Successful Direct Sourcing Program

 A successful direct sourcing strategy will need to be supported by the right technology.
 For example, most organizations that directly source independent professionals will use a freelance marketplace to find and engage talent.
 Marketplaces help connect independent contractors with available project opportunities at your company.
 Talent can create a profile and search for opportunities, and managers can evaluate and select the person they want to engage.
 Matching algorithms can also help narrow a pool of talent for a specific role.

-Put Measures in Place for Attracting the Talent You Want
+3. Attract the Talent You Want

 That means in order to attract and retain the independent talent you want, it is increasingly important to structure policies, procedures, and engagement practices to align with the needs and desires of independent talent.
 For example, treating independents as part of the team, letting them know their work is valued, creating a positive work environment, giving them the opportunity to learn and build new skills, and providing quick and fair compensation are all important factors to keep in mind when building a direct sourcing strategy.